 - Severe pain following the injury and during recovery.
 Hip fractures elevate the risk of regular pain and victims frequently require medication to manage their pain.
 In addition to the pain caused by the injury itself, victims may experience arthritic pain and nerve pain.

 Our Chicago auto injury attorneys understand the physical and emotional turmoil that victims must endure when they are recovering from hip injuries.
 Treatment options tend to be cost prohibitive and no value placed on a victim’s pain and suffering ever feels adequate.
-It is for these reasons that we will always seek the maximum amount of compensation the law allows on behalf of our clients so that they can recover the cost of their medical care, the value of their lost wages and additional compensation to cover their out of pocket costs and pain and suffering.
+It is for these reasons that we will always seek the maximum amount of compensation the law allows on behalf of our clients so that they can recover the cost of their medical care, the value of their lost wages and additional financial compensation to cover out of pocket costs along with pain and suffering.